Fabian Hürzeler: Who is the former Bayern Munich youth player outdoing Jürgen Klopp and reviving St Pauli's fortunes?

 Schultz had looked to be that when he led the team to within just three points of the promotion/relegation play-off spot last season, and the promise of a return to the top flight following a painful 12-season absence burned bright in Hamburg.

 At face value, it appeared the easy, convenient choice.
 No one expected too much of a man who, at 29 years, 11 months and three days old, was the second-youngest ever head coach in German football's second tier.
-Then again, he was nearly a year-and-a-half older than Julian Nagelsmann when the former Bayern Munich coach was appointed at Hoffenheim.
+Then again, he was nearly a year-and-a-half older than Julian Nagelsmann when the former Bayern Munich coach was appointed at Hoffenheim in 2015.

-Like Nagelsmann, who saved Hoffenheim from relegation in his first season, the Texas-born Hürzeler - the son of a Swiss dentist and German mother, who found themselves parents to a future coaching prodigy while working in the USA - has been an instant and runaway success, turning the task of earning promotion to the Bundesliga this season from the impossible to the improbable, and now to somehow very possible.
+Like Nagelsmann, who saved Hoffenheim from relegation in his first season, the Texas-born Hürzeler - the son of a Swiss dentist and German mother, who found themselves parents to a future coaching prodigy while working in the USA - has been a runaway success.
+He lifted the club up to fifth last term, and has begun the current campaign undefeated in nine games - no mean feat considering they have played three of last year's top six and relegated pair Schalke and Hertha Berlin.

-"We can play bad football," assured Hürzeler as if to try and keep a lid on the emotions bubbling over at the club after seeing his team defeat Greuther Fürth on Matchday 24 to record their seventh straight win since the season restarted.
+"We can play bad football," assured Hürzeler as if to try and keep a lid on the emotions bubbling over at the club after seeing his team defeat Greuther Fürth on Matchday 24 to record their seventh straight win in the Rückrunde.
 "But the team stuck together and showed the spirit they have."

 How has Hürzeler done it?
 He might have revolutionised results on the pitch, but there has been no blood-letting off it.
 "I'm not going to play the big shot and turn everything upside down," stated Hürzeler when he was appointed after two-and-a-half years at the club.
 "I had visited Timo [Schultz] before in Hamburg.
 I noticed then that we're on the same wavelength in terms of football."

-He has retained the three-man backline, and continued with defensive midfielder Eric Smith as part of the trio, an innovation first introduced by Schultz earlier in the campaign.
-But the winter addition of the vastly experienced Karol Mets — the 6'3" Estonian with 85 caps for his country — has made Pauli infinitely more difficult to pull apart, and they have conceded just three goals in Hürzeler's 10 games, while keeping seven clean sheets.
-By contrast, Schultz's last match in charge was a 4-4 draw with Karlsruhe.
+He persisted with the three-man backline, and continued with defensive midfielder Eric Smith as part of the trio, an innovation first introduced by Schultz.
+But the winter addition of the vastly experienced Karol Mets - the 6'3" Estonian with 89 caps for his country - made Pauli infinitely more difficult to pull apart.

-That solidity has vastly improved their fortunes away from home, and the victory at Nuremberg in Hürzeler's first game in charge was Pauli's first of the season.
-When that was added to their stoic home form — they're unbeaten at the Millerntor in their first 13 matches this season, winning eight — they were always going to climb the table.
+That solidity has vastly improved their fortunes away from home.
+Victory at Nuremberg in Hürzeler's first game in charge was Pauli's first of the 2022/23 season, while they ended the 2023/24 campaign with nine wins and four draw from 17 away days.
+Added to their stoic home form - just one defeat at the Millerntor with 11 wins and five draws - they were always going to climb the table.

 Watch: 5 things on St. Pauli

 Hürzeler's former teammate at the Bayern youth academy, Borussia Dortmund midfielder Emre Can, predicted "a great career as a coach" even if the Pauli boss did not make it as a player.
 He appeared for Bayern's reserve team in two spells, either side of a season in Hoffenheim's second string, before joining amateur outfit FC Pipinsried as player-coach in 2016.
-He juggled that job with the role of assistant coach of the Germany U20 and U18 sides before joining Schultz's staff, all the while studying for his DFB coaching licence.
-He is due to complete that in April 2023.
-"I'm working on the basis that I'm not going to fail," said Hürzeler.
+He juggled that job with the role of assistant coach of the Germany U20 and U18 sides before joining Schultz's staff, all the while studying for his DFB coaching licence that he completed in April.

-That can only bode well for Pauli and Hürzeler, who has already outdone Klopp's feat of going unbeaten in the first seven matches of his coaching career while at Mainz in 2001, with the current Liverpool boss winning 'only' six of them.
-Hürzeler has not only pushed Pauli closer to the Bundesliga, but also broken the Bundesliga 2 record held by another Jürgen, Jürgen Wähling, who won his first eight games in charge of Hannover in 1986.
+You can see why Hürzeler was a man in demand, after all he outdid Klopp's feat of going unbeaten in the first seven matches of his coaching career while at Mainz in 2001, with the current Liverpool boss winning 'just' six of them.
+Hürzeler has not only pushed Pauli back into the Bundesliga, but also broken the Bundesliga 2 record held by another Jürgen, Jürgen Wähling, who won his first eight games in charge of Hannover in 1986.
 At the time, Hürzeler was still seven years away from being born in Houston, Texas.

 Related news